LouD82/korean-meal-planner/docs/session-summaries/session-summary-9.md

 - Discovered that Tailwind CSS was not installed in the project and had to add it
 - Encountered issues with the npm `tailwindcss init` command, so manually created the configuration files
 - Had to update the RecipeCard component to use `truncate` instead of `line-clamp-2` for better compatibility
-- Encountered issues with Stagehand for visual verification, which prevented us from confirming the visual appearance
+- Initially encountered issues with Tailwind PostCSS configuration, which required installing the @tailwindcss/postcss package and updating the configuration

 ## Current Project State